 Enable Port forwarding for Local Access to Kubernetes Cluster Resources

 Port forwarding is a Kubernetes feature that lets you access an application running on your Kubernetes from your local machine.
-It's a handy feature to test applications during development.
+It's handy for testing applications during development.

-Below is the The basic syntax to enable port forwarding from your cluster to your local machine's port
+Below is the basic syntax for port forwarding from your cluster to your local machine's port.

 in your local web browser.